 You can also pick some olive oil supplements to help improve inflammatory markers and reduce oxidative stress in your body.
 Many individuals with rheumatoid arthritis can benefit from them.
 You can reap the benefits of olive oil even more when you combine it with fish oil, which is again a very popular and reliable source of omega-3 fatty acids which are highly anti-inflammatory in nature.
 In one particular study, it was found that olive and fish oil when combined significantly reduced pain and inflammation in hands and improved the grip strength.
 They also reduced joint pain and morning stiffness in patients suffering from rheumatoid arthritis.

-In addition to using olive oil, research has shown that taking a turmeric supplement regularly can help alleviate the symptoms of Arthritis.
+In addition to using olive oil, research has shown that taking a turmeric supplement regularly can be useful in treating arthritis and joint pain.